GeekNeuron/StringT/README.md

 * Click the main title ("String Theory") to toggle dark mode.
 * Navigate through the sections using the "Previous" and "Next" buttons.
 * Click on events in the "History" section timeline to expand for more details.
+* Click on terms in the "Glossary" to expand their definitions.
 * Interact with the controls in the "Interactive String Lab" to change the string's behavior.

 ## Development